adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 Lines 14-15: Specifications of the first, second and third bond, which are associated with the second neighbour.

-Lines 16: Footer of the file.
-20 or more "=" symbols.
+Lines 16: Footer of the file (20 or more "=" symbols).

 .. _rad-make-template_arguments: